Paying taxes sucks!

-As a tax accountant, I wanted to give you my insider view of the subject of online tax services in general.
+As a tax accountant, I wanted to give you my insider view of the subject of tax apps in general.

-This isn’t like payday loan services…I’m not totally against tax apps or services entirely.
+This isn’t like payday loan services…I’m not totally against tax apps or online tax services entirely.

 I do recommend them, but only in certain instances.